Subscription Modal Banner

 The receiver will not be charged any fees.
 However, InstaPay fees may apply to the sender.

-Here are the InstaPay transfer charges for some of the top banks and e-wallets in the country:
+Here are the InstaPay transfer or transaction fees for some of the top banks and e-wallets in the country:

 Bank/e-Wallet InstaPay Transfer Fee